- What is EQ Bank?

 8. Review Conclusion

 The EQ Bank Savings Plus Account checks all the boxes.
 It’s 100% free to use, the interest rate is stellar and the desktop and mobile apps are stylish and intuitive to use.
 Since it’s completely free to open and close an account, and it takes very little time to do so, you can always give it a shot and make up your own mind!
-All in all, the EQ Bank Savings Plus Account is a great product for savers and is worthy of giving at least a hard look.
+All in all, the EQ Bank Savings Plus Account is a great product and is worthy of consideration if you’re looking for a new savings account.